sveinse/zaptec/README.md

 button.
 It stays authorized until either the cable is removed or the button "Deauthorize charging" is pressed.

-> :information_source: Please note that Zaptec unlocks the cable when charging is paused unless it is permanently locked.
+**:information_source: INFO:** Please note that Zaptec unlocks the cable when charging is paused unless it is permanently locked.

+### Diagnostics

+The integration supports downloading of diagnostics data.
+This can be reached by `Settings -> Devices & Services -> <one of your zaptec devices>` and then press the "Download diagnostics".
+The file downloaded is anonymized and should not contain any personal information.
+Please double check that the file doesn't contain any personal information before sharing.

 [zaptec]: https://github.com/custom-components/zaptec